jessemonroy650/top-phonegap-mistakes/new-to-Phonegap.md

   change it to this:<br>
   `<script src="jquery-1.11.3.min.js"></script>`

-  In addition, Google and Apple frowns on using apps as wrappers for websites.
+  <a name=005a>In addition, Google and Apple frowns on using apps as wrappers for websites.</a>

   *Quote* ***[Google Developer Program Policies](https://play.google.com/about/developer-content-policy.html) - Spam and Placement in the Store***
   > Do not post an app where the primary functionality is to: